AndreaPallotta/Templates/README.md

 # Templates

-## This repository contains a list of templates for popular Web Development frameworks
+## This repository contains a list of templates for Web Development frameworks

 - `ExpressJS`
 - `Socket.IO` (coming soon)